-Everyone who has never been to Dubai has always wanted to go there.
-Or go there again.
+Tourism in Dubai is on the rise - For travellers who has never been to Dubai it's on their bucket list.
+For travellers who have already seen the country, they want to go there again.
 After all, its reputation speaks for itself.
 It is an international marvel where the best of east and west come together to make it a land of man-made wonders, old history, a rich blend of cultures and a truly cosmopolitan aura.
 Think of it – the world’s tallest building, the world’s largest indoor theme park, a choice of beaches, tall palm trees on coasts of sleek skyscrapers, a souk that sells gold wash-basins, it is a heady experience.
 All those who have tasted it, crave more.

 Dubai is situated on the Persian Gulf.
-Its neighbours are Abu Dhabi, Sharjah and the Sultanate of Oman.
+Its neighbouring cities are Abu Dhabi, Sharjah and the Sultanate of Oman.
 It is the capital city of the UAE.
-Dubai’s advantageous position makes it a short flight from India.
+Dubai is a short flight from India.
 It also serves as a great stopover when you’re travelling longer distances.

-Of all the Arab cultures, Dubai is the most cosmopolitan city.
-Its economic growth and great ease of living invite many people from across races and backgrounds to work or travel here.
+Of all the cities in UAE, Dubai is the most cosmopolitan city.
+Its economic growth and great ease of living invite many people from across different countires and backgrounds to work or travel here.
 And it welcomes and embraces them all.

-A word of caution, going to Dubai during Ramadan means no eating, drinking, smoking or chewing gum in public.
-Meals are available discreetly behind curtains in some malls.
-But the nightlife is mellow so decide for yourself.
-And there’s no live music in bars too.
-Read up on the dos and don’ts before you go.
+A word of caution, if your Dubai travel is during the holy period of Ramadan, it means no eating, drinking, smoking or chewing gum in public.
+Meals are available discreetly behind curtains in some malls and the nightlife is comparatively mellow.
+Also, there’s no live music in bars too.
+It might be useful to read up on the dos and don’ts before you travel to Dubai during Ramzan.

 Dubai tourism makes it a great place for family vacations.
 Whether its world-class shopping, experiential malls, bargains at souks, restaurants and hotels for all kinds of budgets and cuisines.
 And let’s not forget, the world’s largest indoor theme park.
 Shark diving is available as is a camel ride and dune buggy racing.
 Then there are aqua parks.
 It’s where kids go to have wondrous experiences and where adults become children.